Ensemble and choir information

 Our jazz orchestra is in the traditional big band format that explores all styles of large jazz performance from traditional to contemporary.
 If you play alto/tenor/baritone sax, trumpet, trombone, bass trombone, piano, guitar, bass (electric or double), or drum kit you are welcome to attend an audition.
 To join the ensemble you must have sound instrumental playing and music reading skills.
 Experience with jazz styles is ideal but not essential as this will be developed as part of your ensemble experience.
 Improvisation skills are also highly regarded but not essential.
 Our jazz orchestra has developed into a genuine collective of enthusiastic musicians.

 The Jazz Orchestra rehearses during University semester dates, not Conservatorium terms.
-Members are charged the ensemble fee ($110) three times per year.
+Members who are not University students are charged $172.50 (inc. GST) per semester (13 weeks).

 University of Newcastle Orchestra